By Jim Joyce, CEO & Co-Founder of HealthBeacon and Dr. Zara Fullerton Kinsella, Medical Science Liaison for HealthBeacon

 “I gave them a smile, they gave me one back, so I gave them another”– Unknown

 Should Digital Health tools smile at you?
-I’m called into a packaging meeting for final sign off on the box that will deliver HealthBeacon Smart Devices to patients across the USA, in this case, it is for a partnership with one of the biggest healthcare providers in the USA.
+I’m called into a packaging meeting for final sign off on the box that will deliver HealthBeacon Smart Devices to patients across the USA.
+In this case, it is for a partnership with one of the biggest healthcare providers in the USA.
 Our brilliant tech and design team have spent considerable time brainstorming the box and answering questions: Will a patient know what to do when they receive it?
 Is it easy to open?
 Easy to take the device out?
 Will it be intuitive to plug-in and set up?
 These are all critical questions that we believe we have a good handle on, but my team has one final point of debate.
 Should we put a smile on the inside flap of the box?
 For me, the answer is clear, but we paused for a moment to consider the smile.
-As a company, we operate globally across 20 countries and even within America the meaning of a smile may be interpreted differently across different states, context and demographics.
+As a company, we operate globally across 14 countries and even within the US the meaning of a smile may be interpreted differently across different states, context and demographics.

-We initially included the smile because the first versions of our device needed up to 60 seconds to send the time-stamped image of your medication to our servers through a mobile network.
-During the transition time, many people thought the device might not be working so we introduced the smile during the transmission with the words “Well Done”.
-The feedback from our patients was great, “I love how it smiles at me” and “I don’t want to disappoint my HealthBeacon, because I know it wants me to feel better”.
+We initially included the smile because the first versions of our device needed up to 60 seconds to send the time-stamped image of the medication disposal to our servers through a mobile network.
+During the transition time, many people thought the device might not be working so we introduced the smile during the transmission with the words, “Well Done”.
+The feedback from our patients was great.
+“I love how it smiles at me” and “I don’t want to disappoint my HealthBeacon, because I know it wants me to feel better”.
 The small smile on the screen introduced a bit of humanity to a fairly technical activity of injecting yourself subcutaneously and then disposing of your used injection into our device.
 Now our devices are communicating immediately, but we have kept the smile.

 I was recently at a lecture hosted by the Euronext Stock Exchange, where Dermot Crowley, Deputy CEO of the hotel group, Dalata, paused for a moment to talk about the importance of guests being greeted by smiling staff at each of their hotels.
 He stated that the first thing he notices is whether the staff smile.
 It is a critical moment when a guest walks into our hotels, they may be tired from travel or disorientated and being welcomed with a smile can make all the difference.

 So why the debate on whether to include a smile?
 What’s the counterpoint?
-You’re not taking something seriously and healthcare is serious.
+You’re not taking something seriously and healthcare is serious?
 You’re not being authentic in your smile?
 Once a European pharmaceutical executive told me I was being “too American” and the smile might be considered condescending, “it won’t work here, we just don’t smile that much.”

 I asked Dr. Zara, our Medical Science Liasion to comment on the science behind the smile: